KDE/documentation-docs-kdenlive-org/getting_started/configure_kdenlive/configuration_environment.rst

 :guilabel:`Audio editing`: A free software would be |audacity|.

 :guilabel:`Animation editing`: Kdenlive integrates nicely with and updates files automatically which are saved in |glaxnimate| which is available from its homepage for Linux, Windows, and MacOS.

+:guilabel:`Video editing`: Specially to be used with other programs like |gyroflow|.

 .. note:: **Mac user:** See these :ref:`instructions <kdenlive_macos>` how to install and run :file:`dmg` files.